alarner/CodeFriends/notes/000-development-environment/README.md

 For PC, you have to first install zsh.
 Run in the terminal:
 `sudo apt install zsh`

-For both, run in the terminal: `sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`
+For Mac, run in the terminal: `sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`

 #### For Windows Users Only